-Last Monday Steve and I went to the Steampunk party "Futures Past", thrown by EFF and some other organizations as part of the South By Southwest conference.
-Steve had to be dragged down there kicking and screaming, although I thought he would enjoy the robot exhibit by the Robot Group, who demoed several new cool robots (new being those I haven't seen at their earlier exhibits :-)).
-But Steve wasn't impressed with robots-as-art.
+Last Monday S and I went to the Steampunk party "Futures Past", thrown by EFF and some other organizations as part of the South By Southwest conference.
+S had to be dragged down there kicking and screaming, although I thought he would enjoy the robot exhibit by the Robot Group, who demoed several new cool robots (new being those I haven't seen at their earlier exhibits).
+But S wasn't impressed with robots-as-art.
 He thinks robots are only cool if they do something functional.
 Oh well.
 I myself went there primarily for the costumes galore.
 Steampunk costumes!
 Victoriana with a techy twist!
 Yum.
 Mile after a square mile of lace-up boots and fishnet stockings, and much more.

 I'm reporting on this event only now, because it took me this long to sift through the 200 pictures I took and post them on my photo gallery.

 I got a glimpse of Bruce Sterling and his wife Jasmina.
 And somebody played a theremin, of which I dutifully made a video, but my buggy camera often causes the audio be out of synch with the movie; and while that's tolerable in baby videos, it makes a theremin video completely pointless, since you can't see the correspondence between hand movements and sounds.
 Too bad the sounds he made weren't very melodious; it was, I'm afraid to say, a rather tuneless improvisation.
 I've heard some theremin performances where it played actual music.

 But the biggest attraction was a duo of two young women acrobats, Popsy Purvy.
 The name very well describes what they do.
 Since a picture is better than a thousand words, I'll say no more.
 The pictures are at the bottom of my blog post at this link.
 I also took a couple of videos of their acts, embedded below.